Adolfo Rossi: Final years as journalist

 After six months, in May 1899, he moved to the Secolo XIX in Genoa, but, again, dissatisfaction with the editorial line, made him to accept the offer of the position of deputy editor of a newspaper in Venice, L'Adriatico, in September 1901.
 That year, at the height of the political uproar surrounding the notorious brigand Giuseppe Musolino, Rossi traveled to Calabria to report on the convicted criminal and fugitive who had captured national and international headlines.
-Musolino's bloody rampage and the authorities' ongoing failure to apprehend him had escalated into a political scandal, while legend and popular songs that soon flourished about Musolino described him as folk hero.
+Musolino's bloody rampage and the authorities' ongoing failure to apprehend him had escalated into a political scandal, while legend and popular songs that soon flourished about Musolino described him as a folk hero.
 Rossi talked to prison guards, police officers, and magistrates, and visited Santo Stefano in Aspromonte, Musolino's home village, where he interviewed the fugitive's family and local residents.

 According to historian John Dickie, Rossi's series of twenty reports for the Venetian newspaper L'Adriatico remains the most insightful account ever written about the picciotteria – the early form of the mafia-type organization later known as the 'Ndrangheta.
 Almost everyone Rossi encountered was convinced that Musolino had taken the oath of the picciotteria.
 During his investigation, Rossi also visited local prisons, where he observed the picciotti in their grey and tobacco-striped uniforms.